RehanFazal77/oransc-sanity/rehan/BYOH-O2IMS-FOCOM/Readme.md

-# Multi-Cluster LCM with O2IMS Support
+# Multi-Cluster LCM with O2IMS and FOCOM Support

 A Kubernetes-native Multi-Cluster Lifecycle Management (LCM) system with O-RAN O2 IMS support for provisioning bare-metal Kubernetes clusters.